What Is Change Management in Aviation SMS

 - Need to identify threats;

-- Will necessarily involve everyone; and
+- Will necessarily involve upper management and subject matter experts;

 - Most importantly, are creating ownership of changes.